thebranddream/event-rental-website/README.md

 ## Support

 For issues, optimizations, or customization help, refer to the inline code comments or the Next.js documentation: https://nextjs.org/docs

+## Fixes & Notes

+- Removed `@import "tw-animate-css"` from `app/globals.css` (it caused a build-time error with PostCSS/Turbopack); the project uses `tailwindcss-animate` plugin, which is included in `tailwind.config.js`.
+- If you'd like to add `tw-animate-css` back for animate.css compatibility, import it from `tw-animate-css/dist/tw-animate.css` at the top of `app/globals.css`.
+- Use `pnpm install` if you prefer pnpm, or `npm install` otherwise.
+CI uses `pnpm` when available.

 ---